/

 For most shots with irons, the ball should be centered between your feet, while for a driver, the ball should be positioned closer to your lead foot.

-This ensures proper contact and maximises power.
+This helps create proper contact and helps to maximise power.

 Here’s a breakdown: